 Culture and customs

 The main languages spoken in the Caribbean are English, French, and Spanish; some territories also speak Dutch.
-Most islands have also developed their own creole.
+Most islands have also developed their own creole, but the majority making up the tourism industry in the Caribbean primarily communicated in English.

 Certain aspects of Caribbean travel may require extra awareness for LGBTQ individuals.
 Islands like Aruba and the Dominican Republic are generally LGBTQ+ friendly.
 Other islands like Jamaica and Grenada maintain deeply rooted prejudice against LGBTQ+ individuals, criminalizing same-sex relations, which should be considered when looking at Jamaica or Grenada tourism.